dat3Cph/material/docs/deepdive-1/exercises/codelab.md

 ### 5. Identify tasks, break them down and assign to pair programmers as Issues in Github

-Inspiration for tasks:
+Inspiration for first round tasks:

-1. Refactor the code (remove dead code, improve variable names, extract DTO to a separate class etc.)
-2. Add a new feature (e.g. calculate the average flight time for each airline)
+1. Add a new feature (e.g. calculate the average flight time for a specific airline.
+For example, calculate the **average flight time** for all flights operated by Lufthansa)
-3. Add a new feature (e.g. calculate the total flight time for each airline)
+2. Add a new feature (e.g. calculate the **total flight time** for a specifc airline.
+For example, calculate the total flight time for all flights operated by Lufthansa)

 ### 6. Start working on the tasks (round 1)